BIGJRA/BIGJRA.github.io/reborn.md

     - Infestation
     - Discharge

 PULSE Swalot is slow but extremely bulky, and also has not 1, not 2, but 3 separate ways to heal - Recover, Black Sludge, and healing via its ability on the field.
-It also is Poison-type, so you can't use Toxic and wait like you could with Avalugg.
+It also is Poison type, so you can't use Toxic and wait like you could with Avalugg.
 It also hits respectably hard, and thanks to Discharge paralysis and Infestation flat damage, so you're likly going to have a hard time trying to get your own tank set up against it.
 I recommend trying to neutralize its healing - Knock Off or Trick with a Sticky Barb, Gastro Acid or Entrainment, Heal Block or Taunt are all options that can successfully prevent it from getting HP back.
 Then, you can exploit the fact that Electric moves are boosted on this field to finally knock it out!

 Once you win, the Water Treatment Center will get fixed, but we'll need to make the water level in each room rise to make it clean again.
 To start, raise the water level nearby!
 Note that the normal water can be surfed on!
 Head east into the Central Obsidia Grid and fix the water level in here.
 Note you can surf to the right now to get *TM67 Smart Strike*.